Kunull/Writeups/docs/Pwn College/Web Security.md

     return (pathlib.Path(app.root_path) / path).read_text()
 ```

-As we can see from the source code, the server takes the argument given to the `path` parameter and then returns the result.
+As we can see from the source code, the server takes the `path` parameter from the request arguments and then returns the result.

 So we can just send a request with the `path` parameter set to `/flag`.